tzmughal/tzmughal.github.io/about.md

 permalink: /about/
 ---

+### 🧠 From Prototype to Production — AI That Actually Works

+---

-## 👋 Hello, I'm Muhammad Talha Zahid
+### 👋 Hello, I'm Muhammad Talha Zahid

 A **Data Scientist** passionate about solving problems with AI.
-I specialize in machine learning, computer vision, and generative AI — combining technical excellence with business thinking to deliver impact.
+I specialize in machine learning, computer vision, and generative AI — combining technical excellence with business thinking to deliver real-world impact.

 > *“Escape the Matrix.”*
-> My guiding philosophy: Automate the boring.
-Think beyond the obvious.

 ---

+### 📖 How It Started

+I didn’t plan to become a data scientist — I just wanted to automate a boring spreadsheet.
+One model led to another, and before I knew it, I was building AI systems that made people’s lives easier.
+Today, I help businesses unlock value with machine learning and automation.

+---

-## 🚀 What I Do
+### 🚀 What I Do

 - Built ML systems with **96%+ accuracy**
 - Completed **220+ freelance projects** on Fiverr (4.9⭐ rating)